securitytxt/security-txt/draft-foudil-securitytxt.md

 This directive allows you to provide an address that researchers SHOULD use for reporting security vulnerabilities.
-The value MAY be an email address, a phone number and/or a contact page with more information.
+The value MAY be an email address, a phone number and/or a web page with contact information.
 The "Contact:" directive MUST always be present in a security.txt file.
 If this directive indicates a web URL, then it RECOMMENDED that it begins with "https://" (as per section 2.7.2 of {{!RFC7230}}).
-Security email addresses SHOULD use the conventions defined in section 4 of {{!RFC2142}}, but there is no requirement for this directive to be an email address.
+Security email addresses SHOULD use the conventions defined in section 4 of {{!RFC2142}}.

 The value MUST follow the general syntax described in {{!RFC3986}}.
 This means that "mailto" and "tel" URI schemes MUST be used when specifying email addresses and telephone numbers.